Arbitracker/Periodic/README.rst

         abstract public function execute();
     }

-All commands must be registered in the periodicCommandRegistry under the name, which correlates to the type attribute in the task specification and are instantiated by the executor.
+All commands must be registered in the CommandRegistry under the name, which correlates to the type attribute in the task specification and are instantiated by the executor.